grpc/proposal/L67-cpp-callback-api.md

 ## Implementation

-Implemented via the core callback API, discussed in a separate gRFC
+Implemented using the core callback API, discussed in a separate gRFC

 ## Open issues (if applicable)